JannesKlaas/doxstractor/README.md

-# Doxtractor 📄➡️📊
+# Doxstractor 📄➡️📊

-Doxtractor is a modular library to extract structured data from documents using LLMs.
+Doxstractor is a modular library to extract structured data from documents using LLMs.

 There are many situations where you want to extract data such as numbers, text or categories from a bunch of documents.
 Doxstractor was created with M&A due dilligence in mind.
 When a company is sold, the prospective buyer will recieve a data room with everything from key employment contracts to real estate leases.